WeeJeWel/pivpn-web/README.md

 * A beautiful interface
 * One command to set up
 * List, create & delete users
-* Show QR code for a user
+* Show a user's QR code
-* Download `user.conf`
+* Download a user's profile configuration file
-* Connects to your local PiVPN installation
+* Connects to your local PiVPN installation — or remote over SSH
 * Gravatar support 🎉

 ## Requirements